Hossein-Shoushtari/poslab/README.md

 #   L5IN⁺: Level 5 Indoor-Navigation Plus

-**Website**: https://poslab-24ac1d08a0af.herokuapp.com/ | It might take a few moments to load the page.
+**Website**: https://poslab-24ac1d08a0af.herokuapp.com/ | It may take a few moments for the page to load.
 **Demo**: https://youtu.be/ABc6WXrFHIs

 ---